-At the Center for International Education and Global Engagement we encourage Parents to become informed about the International Affairs dual major (IA), and the many study abroad opportunities that we offer.
+At the Global Education Center we encourage Parents to become informed about the many study abroad opportunities that we offer.
 Knowledgeable advisors meet with students to get them ready for these high impact experiences during their time at UNH.

 UNH Managed programs charge UNH tuition plus program fees.
 These program fees vary by location depending on the nature of the program and cost of living in the host country.
 Typically these fees include some combination of housing, meals, extra-curricular activities, and program requirements.
 These fees will be fully explained in the program materials.
 If you have any questions, contact the Program Assistant or Faculty Director.

 UNH Exchange programs will cost UNH tuition, technology fee and an administrative fee, which will be billed to your student’s Webcat account.
 Students will pay the cost of room and board directly to the exchange partner university abroad.